New wine. It’s a prophetic theme of the Holy Spirit—and one I know God is speaking to a number of us about right now. Many are hearing Him say:

-The seasonal crushing and treading upon the grapes was a time of great joy and celebration for the community (Jeremiah 48:33) and wine is associated with gladness and celebration in Scripture.
+The seasonal crushing and treading upon the grapes was a time of great joy and celebration for the community (Jeremiah 48:33) and Scripture associates wine with gladness and celebration.
 (Psalm 104:15, John 2)

 New wine is also associated with blessing and bounty (Deut 7:12-13, Jer 31:12)